robn/consul-infracoders-2018/Consul.md

 * Broadcast a tiny bit of data to Consul nodes
 * Watcher can wait for event, then take action
-* Events are very small, but you can use the KV to coordinate!
 * Example: cache flush

 ^★ Lets your send a message to multiple Consul nodes at once. ★ Then you can have a watcher running on those nodes, and take action when the event arrives.

-^★ You can actually on fit a tiny amount of data in an event, about 512 bytes.
-But, you can put data into the KV store before you send the event, and when the event watchers receive it, they can just make a KV query to get the info they need to perform the action.

 ^★ An example we've experimented with a bit is to control cache flushes.
 Many services cache rarely-changing data in memory.
 Instead of flushing or rechecking periodically, they set up a Consul watch.
 When that data does change (some user or administrator action), we send a "flush your cache" event to those nodes.
 The watches wake up, and those services drop their caches and reload the data.